Ashleigh0204/IntroMLCapstone/README.md

 `DataCleaning.py` contains the pipeline to clean the Ames Housing dataset by filling in missing values, one-hot encoding, and standarization.  `Regreesion.py` contains helper methods such as the cost function root mean squared error upon which the models rely.

 The classical models are implemented in `Linear.py`, `Ridge.py`, and `NeuralNetwork.py`.
 The literature-based models are implemented in `HybridRegression.py` and `HKELM.py`.
 Each model will run using the training dataset and the validation dataset.
 The output includes the RMSE for the training and validation datasets and a scatter plot comparing the predicted price to the actual price.

+The dataset is included in the folder `house-price-advanced-regression-techniques`.